 Speed wise, I never noticed the device slow down or lag once.
 Even setting the screen resolution to the full 3040 x 1440, the Exynos 9825 processor blitzed its way through anything I threw at it.

 A smart S Pen

 Having never used a Samsung Galaxy Note device before, the S Pen definitely took a bit of learning.
 You can text with your handwriting, and the text recognition is surprisingly accurate, but my swipe typing on a keyboard is pretty quick already.
 What I did enjoy though was the ability to take photos remotely.
 A press on the S Pen button will take a snap, even when the pen is quite far from the phone.
 I can see this being useful for setting up and taking group shots, I just didn’t have any group shots that needed taking over the weekend.
 Plus, the click on the pen is honestly very satisfying.

 Overall, I was pleasantly surprised by how much I enjoyed using the Samsung Galaxy Note10+.
 The beautiful Infinity Display, Super-Fast Processor, incredible battery life and array of pro-grade cameras really makes this device shine.
 Plus, if you find a 6.8” display a little too big, there’s always the Note10 with a smaller 6.3” display that’s 5.3mm narrower.

 Interested in a Samsung Galaxy Note10 or 10+?
-Pre-order one with Vodafone today!
+Order yours with Vodafone today!

 4 Minute Read